luizadesilv/computational-methods-of-physics/README.md

 # :telescope: Computational Methods Of Physics

-Repository created to store the codes developed in Computational Methodes of Physics at UFRGS.
+Repository created to store the codes developed in Computational Methods of Physics at UFRGS.

 Each branch relates to a math or physical method: